linode/docs/docs/guides/development/javascript/typescript-functions-introduction/index.md

 ## Using Generics

 If you want to write a function with no type attributes, then (as we mentioned earlier) the types default to any.
-This can be convenient when the function doesn’t care about its variables, but it may make things harder for code that consumes the function’s return value.
+This can be convenient when the function doesn't care about its variables, but it may make things harder for code that consumes the function’s return value.

 There’s a way around this: [generics](https://www.typescriptlang.org/docs/handbook/2/functions.html#generic-functions), expressed with angle brackets.
 You can use generics to tie the type of one value to another, as in this example from the TypeScript documentation.